Amaroo (ACT)

 Amaroo has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 20 projects likely affecting the region.
-Notable ones are Gungahlin Tennis Facility (Amaroo Tennis Centre), Amaroo Village Development - Block 9 Section 111, Gold Creek Homestead Precinct, and Jacka Local Centre.
+AreaSearch has identified 20 projects likely affecting the region.
+Notable initiatives include Gungahlin Tennis Facility (Amaroo Tennis Centre), Amaroo Village Development - Block 9 Section 111, Gold Creek Homestead Precinct, and Jacka Local Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.